ndenStanford/ml-mesh/projects/manual/train/README.md

 # `Train Manual`

-Set PROJECT_NAME to "keywords", "ner", or "sentiment"

-`export PROJECT_NAME=?`
+This document outlines how to run and test your project's `train` component.

-## 1 Overview
+## 1 Scope of the training component

+### 1.1 Overview

-The `${PROJECT_NAME}-train` container image provides the code and runtime environment for retrieving a specified feature extraction pipeline from huggingface and registering it on our internal neptun AI model registry.
+The `${PROJECT_NAME}-train` container image provides the code and runtime environment for
+- retrieving a specified model / pipeline from huggingface,
+- training it (optional) and
+- registering it on our internal neptune AI model registry.

 The python module implementing the above process is `register_trained_model.py`.